tihamerasd/cwebdemo/README.md

 - management: This directory stores helper scripts for updating and clearing your repository.
 WARNING! store your code before you run, this maybe not stable
 - - update.sh: I guess you understand...
 - - unstable_update.sh: updates git projects included to my project
 - - init_empty_project.sh : please make sure you understand the topology and compiler errors.
+Some manual steps needed.

 ## Create route:
 - Check the controllercall() function in dev/routing/ and you will see how to add new routes.